 Why Many Patients Choose Private Practice Therapy Over Corporate Platforms

 In recent years, the landscape of mental health care has changed dramatically.
-Large digital therapy platforms such as BetterHelp and Thriveworks have made therapy more accessible by connecting patients with clinicians through apps and online portals.
-While these services have helped expand access to mental health support, many patients still choose to work with therapists in private practice.
-For many individuals, the decision comes down to the depth of the therapeutic relationship, the level of personalized care, and the overall treatment experience.
+Large digital therapy platforms such as BetterHelp and Thriveworks have made therapy more accessible through apps and online portals.
+However, many patients still prefer private practice therapy, where they can work directly with an independent therapist.
+For many individuals, the choice between private practice therapy and corporate platforms comes down to the depth of the therapeutic relationship, the level of personalized care, and the overall treatment experience.

 One of the most important factors in successful therapy is the therapeutic relationship itself.
 Research consistently shows that the quality of the relationship between therapist and client is one of the strongest predictors of positive outcomes in psychotherapy (Norcross & Lambert, 2018).
 In private practice settings, therapists often work with smaller caseloads, allowing them to dedicate more time and attention to each individual client.